 Skirts.
 They just wear skirts with thigh-highs.
 And hope and pray they can get through their day.

 Are Kegels and pelvic-floor exercises the same thing?

-You have two types of problems in the pelvic floor: One where the floor is too tight, and one where the floor is too lax.
+You have two types of problems in the pelvic floor, one where the floor is too tight and one where the floor is too lax.
 Postnatally, most women will need Kegels, but not all.
 If someone’s had a C-section and they have a really tight pelvic floor, I’m not going to give them Kegels.
 I teach 13 different types of Kegels.
-People think that’s a lot, but just think of it like this—when you go to the gym, you don’t just do bicep curls.
+People think that’s a lot, but just think of it like this – when you go to the gym, you don’t just do bicep curls.
 The pelvic floor is not just one muscle; it’s a bunch of different ones.
 So when they squeeze, when you use the pelvic floor, you have to squeeze and lift.
-My favorite one is the core breath.
-I call it "blueberry."
+My favourite one is the core breath.
+I call it "blueberry".